Does a Water Softener Remove Chlorine?

 This membrane has tiny holes in it which allow the water molecules to pass through.
 It filters out many harmful particles including heavy particles, sediments, and bacteria.

+The water then flows through a post-filtration stage where another carbon filter is present to remove any leftover impurities and improve the taste and odor.
 The reverse osmosis is a viable solution to remove the chlorine from your water and you can easily use it in your kitchen to get pleasant water.

 Whole-House Filtration: